 “After that night, the lounge approached me and suggested that we try to do a comedy night once per month.”
 From then on, the first Wednesday of each month is now free Comedy Night.

 To produce a comedy show without admission takes a little magic.
 Without funds, marketing is completely a grassroots effort.
 Mires belongs to a Facebook Group called Bay Area Comedy Network and uses Craig’s List and other internet sites that will allow him to advertise the show and invite entertainers.

-Try out a free comedy night.
-Mires Likes Fires, 8pm -10pm inside the lounge at Clayton Valley Bowl, 5300 Clayton Road in Concord.
+Try out free comedy night and have a good laugh at Mires Likes Fires, 8 -10pm., inside the lounge at Clayton Valley Bowl, 5300 Clayton Road in Concord.